jmsv/l293d/README.md

 To install the Python library:

 1. ### Clone code from GitHub

         $ git clone https://github.com/jamesevickery/l293d.git

 2. ### Navigate to the l293d folder

         $ cd l293d/

-3. ### Install the library:
+3. ### Install dependencies

+    Python 2:

-        $ sudo apt-get install python-dev python-pip python-yaml
+        $ sudo apt-get install python-dev python-pip
+        $ sudo pip install pyyaml

+    Python 3:

+        $ sudo apt-get install python3-pip
+        $ sudo pip3 install pyyaml

+    Install RPi.GPIO (Pi only):

+        $ sudo apt-get install RPi.GPIO

+    Installing `RPi.GPIO` is required to drive motors on the Raspberry Pi, although in other environments, [test mode](#test-mode) is automatically enabled if `RPi.GPIO` isn't found.

+4. ### Install the library

         $ sudo python setup.py install

+    Or for use with Python 3, swap `python` for `python3` in the command above.

-4. ### Test
+5. ### Test

         $ python
         >>> import l293d.driver

-   If importing the library forces [test mode](#test-mode), try to install RPi.GPIO:

-        $ sudo apt-get install RPi.GPIO

-   This should only work on a Raspberry Pi, however other devices may be used to [test the functionality](#test-mode) of this library.
+    Again, `python3` may be used instead of `python`, although remember that installations for different Python versions are independent.

 ## Hardware Setup